Overview

 Uruguay’s digital economy presents numerous opportunities for cross-sector enabling technologies, which are crucial for driving innovation and efficiency across industries:

 Uruguay has a cybersecurity framework which is based on NIST’s CSF.
-The government is currently working on building their new National Cybersecurity Strategy as part of the goals of Uruguay’s Digital Agenda 2025.
+In November 2024, the government launched their new National Cybersecurity Strategy as part of the goals of Uruguay’s Digital Agenda 2025.
 As digitalization increases, so does the need for robust cybersecurity solutions.
 There are opportunities for companies that offer cybersecurity products and services, especially for companies that provide training and software.

 Digital Economy-related Trade Events